Control Technologies & After-treatment Systems

 Another after-treatment used to convert NOx to N2 and H2O with the aid of a catalyst is a selective catalytic reduction (SCR).
 A reductant is a chemical that donates electrons (addition of a hydrogen molecule).
 This chemical is sprayed into the catalyst chamber and mixes with the exhaust.
-Typical reductants are anhydrous or aqueous ammonia or urea; less common are cyanuric acid and ammonium sulfate.
-Urea is a common reducing agent.
-Unfortunately, it must be thermally decomposed into automotive-grade urea, otherwise known as diesel exhaust fluid (urea in water).
-Furthermore, its use as an effective reductant results in small amounts of CO2 as a reaction product.
-Any application that has an exhaust flue can benefit from this treatment (2% – 6% urea added to fuel amount), but it is particularly attractive in diesel engines since it reduces NOx by 70% – 95% .
+Typical reducing agents are anhydrous or aqueous ammonia or urea; less common are cyanuric acid and ammonium sulfate.
+Urea must be thermally decomposed into automotive-grade urea, aka diesel exhaust fluid (urea in water), before 2% – 6% urea is added to fuel.
+Its use as an effective reductant is attractive in diesel engines since it reduces NOx by 70% – 95% .
 The active catalytic components are usually oxides of base metals (V, W) or precious metals.
-Base metals lack high thermal durability, which is important in an automotive engine and has a high potential to oxidize sulfur (2SO2 + O2 = 2SO3 & SO3 + H2O = H2SO4), which is very damaging to the SCR system itself due to its acidic nature.
+Base metals lack high thermal durability, an important property in an automotive engine and has a high potential to oxidize sulfur (2SO2 + O2 = 2SO3 & SO3 + H2O = H2SO4).
+Oxidizing sulfur due to its acidic nature is damaging to the SCR system.
 This high catalyzing potential of sulfur explains why ultra-low sulfur diesel is required for 2010 car models.
-The exhaust which contains sulfur dioxide is also the constituent of acid rain, which is harmful to marine life and building structures.
-Zeolite (iron and copper exchanged) overcomes both shortcomings.
-The most common geometries are honeycomb and plate; conversely, the less common is corrugated.
-The honeycomb type configuration is smaller than the plate, but has higher pressure drops and can plug more easily.
-There are limitations to SCR systems such that most catalysts being porous material can easily become plugged and, as such, decrease the life of the catalyst.
-The SCR systems can be independent of the engine controller which makes them practical for retrofit.
+The exhaust containing sulfur dioxide is a constituent of acid rain, which is harmful to marine life and building structures.
+Fortunately, iron- and copper-exchanged zeolite catalysts overcome both shortcomings.
+The most common geometries are honeycomb and plate; corrugated is less common.
+The honeycomb configuration is smaller than the plate, but has higher pressure drops and can plug more easily.
+SCR systems can be independent of the engine controller which makes them practical for retrofit, but they can get plugged which reduces their life.
 These systems reduce NOx up to 98%, PM 40% – 60%, total HC by 80%, and CO by more than 90%, along with being a highly effective diesel oxidation (DOX) catalyst.

 Tier 4 Diesel Emissions Standards

-The Environmental Protection Agency (EPA) sets the regulations for emissions from engines among many other processes and chemicals used or burned which degrade the environment.
-Exhaust from cars is even more of a negative externality in large cities due to the increased number of cars and the proximity of power plants to a myriad of people.
-This means people (and buildings) are particularly susceptible to the damage that acid rain causes due to the small percent of sulfur in fuel.
-More importantly, people cannot avoid the health hazards that result from breathing air that is filled with harmful particles, and the subsequent trapping of the particles in their lungs.
-Previously for Tier 1 – 3 there was no regulation on the diesel fuel sulfur content, and it was at 3,000 ppm (0.5% wt, max).
-However, by June 2007 it was 500 ppm, by June 2010 for nonroad fuel it was 15 ppm and similarly 15 ppm by June 2012 for locomotive and marine fuels.
-Tier 4 emissions standards were introduced in May 2004 with a phase-in period from 2008 – 2015.
-It applies to all non-road diesel engines of all sizes used in a wide range of construction, agricultural and industrial equipment.
+The Environmental Protection Agency (EPA) sets the regulations for engine emissions among many other processes and chemicals used or burned which degrade the environment.
+People (and buildings) are vulnerable to the damage that acid rain causes due to the small percent of sulfur in fuel.
+More importantly, people cannot avoid the health hazards that result from breathing air filled with harmful particles that get trapped in their lungs.
+For Tier 1 – 3 there was no regulation on the sulfur content in diesel fuel , and it was at 3,000 ppm (0.5% wt, max).
+By June 2007 it was 500 ppm.
+By June 2010 for nonroad fuel it was 15 ppm and by June 2012 for locomotive and marine fuels it was 15 ppm.
+Tier 4 emissions standards were introduced in May 2004 with a phase-in period from 2008 to 2015.
+It applies to all nonroad diesel engines of all sizes used in construction, agricultural, and industrial equipment.
 The most noticeable achievement of Tier 4 standards was the reduction of PM and NOx emissions by ~90%.